shyamramamoorthy/mifir-transaction-reporting-simulator/README.md

 # MiFIR RTS 22 Transaction Reporting Simulator

-*A hands-on learning and demonstration project for regulatory change & operations-focused PM roles.*

 This project simulates the end-to-end **MiFIR RTS 22 Transaction Reporting process**, following the same structure a bank uses when delivering a regulatory change project.

 It demonstrates: